What Is Term Life Insurance & Who Should Buy It?

 Business Owners

-Business owners can use term life insurance proceeds to pay off debts, expenses and outstanding taxes.
+Business owners can use term life insurance payout proceeds to pay off debts, expenses and outstanding taxes.
 The details are typically outlined in a buy-sell agreement contract, which is especially important if ownership or shares in the company are to be transferred to another party.
 Owners with valuable employees can also take out term life insurance on them, often called key person insurance.
 In this instance, the owner pays for the policy, and the company is the beneficiary, receiving the death benefit if the key employee dies.

 Sole Financial Providers